-(p) child abuse as described in Section 76-5-109.1 Stalkina.
-Utah Code Ann. § 76-5-106.5(2) includes the following definition of stalking: A person is guilty of stalking who intentionally or knowingly engages in a course of conduct directed at a specific person and knows or should know that the course of conduct would cause a reasonable person: (a) to fear for the person's own safety or the safety of a third person; or (b) to suffer other emotional distress.
-(3) A person is guilty of stalking who intentionally or knowingly violates: (a) a stalking injunction issued pursuant to Title 77, Chapter 3a, Stalking Injunctions; or section.
-Subsection 76-5-106.5(1)(b) defines a "course of conduct" as follows: (b) "Course of conduct" means two or more acts directed at or toward a specific person, including: (i) acts in which the actor follows, monitors, observes, photographs, third party; and means; or surveils, threatens, or communicates to or about a person, or interferes with a person's property:
+Stalking.
+Utah Code Ann. § 76-5-106.5(2) includes the following definition of stalking:

+A person is guilty of stalking who intentionally or knowingly engages in a course of conduct directed at a specific person and knows or should know that the course of conduct would cause a reasonable person:

+- (a) to fear for the person's own safety or the safety of a third person; or - (b) to suffer other emotional distress.(3) A person is guilty of stalking who - intentionally or knowingly violates: (a) a stalking injunction issued pursuant to Title 77, Chapter 3a, Stalking Injunctions: or - (b) a permanent criminal stalking injunction issued pursuant to this section. - Subsection 76-5-106.5(1)(b) defines a "course of conduct" as follows: - (b) "Course of conduct" means two or more acts directed at or toward a specific person, including: - (i) acts in which the actor follows, monitors, observes, photographs, surveils, threatens, or communicates to or about a person, or interferes with a person's property: - (A) directly, indirectly, or through any third party; and (B) by any action, method, device, or